Royan, stage town of the Tour Voile from Sunday June 29 to Tuesday July 1, 2025. The tour returns once again to the seaside resort.

 (July 6 to 10, 2021)

-On Saturday July 10, 2021, Royan has therefore hosted a new sailing competition, local this time: the Tour of Charente Maritime organized by the departmental sailing committee with the support of the General Council.
-This inaugural edition is punctuated by four stages in four days between La Rochelle on Tuesday 6 and the pearl of the Côte de Beauté on Saturday 10, with an arrival in the early evening via the northern pass of the Gironde estuary.
+On Saturday July 10, 2021, Royan hosted a new sailing racing competition: the Tour of Charente Maritime.
+An organization of the departmental sailing committee with the support of the General Council.
+This inaugural edition was punctuated by four stages: four days between La Rochelle on Tuesday 6 and the pearl of the Côte de Beauté on Saturday 10, with an arrival in the early evening via the northern pass of the Gironde estuary.

-The event is open to a fleet of forty crews (minimum two people with FFV licenses) officiating on habitable sailboats suitable for offshore or semi-offshore sailing, as well as recreational sailors.
-Two formulas are proposed: races with classification or rallies without any particular sporting challenge.
+The event is open to a fleet of forty crews of at least two people, each with FFV licenses.
+They must sail on habitable sailboats suitable for offshore or semi-offshore sailing, as well as to recreational racers.
+Two formulas are offered: races with rankings or rallies with no particular sporting stakes.

 On site, alongside the Tour, the Traveling Sailing School of CDVoile17 organizes free initiations.
 Children and adults have the opportunity to discover the practice of the dinghy (a monohull) and to do stand-up paddle or even radio-controlled sailing.